 Submit bills with non-payable services to the injured worker or claimant’s health plan.
 Do not assume that UnitedHealthcare is the worker’s health insurer.
 You can get this information by calling their employer or from the claimant directly.

 Follow UnitedHealthcare’s protocols on compensation for care provided to OneNet participants with the following exceptions:

 For hospital audit services, OneNet or OneNet clients may conduct their own audits of hospital bills.
 They may follow their own procedures, subject to mutual agreement of the OneNet client and the audited facility.
 These procedures vary from those of UnitedHealthcare’s Hospital Audit Service Department.
 OneNet or Procura may request copies of medical records to comply with audits required by external accreditation agencies, the state, OneNet clients or for cause.
-OneNet clients may conduct independent hospital or facility bill audits and may also request copies of medical records as part of the process of ensuring quality care.
+OneNet clients may conduct independent hospital or facility bill audits as well as request copies of medical records as part of the process of helping ensure quality care.
 You must provide medical records when requested by OneNet or OneNet clients at no cost to OneNet, the OneNet client, or the participant.
 UnitedHealthcare’s hospital bill audit protocol does not apply to such audits or requests for medical records.

-If you have any concerns about the appeal process or specific concerns about a Procura/OneNet payer, please contact Procura at email@example.com or call 877-461-3750.
+If you have any concerns about the appeal process or specific concerns about a Procura/OneNet payer, contact Procura at firstname.lastname@example.org or call 1-877-461-3750.

 Direct all questions or refunds of overpayments to the applicable payer using the phone number listed on the injured worker’s EOB or remittance advice.

 If you find a bill where you were overpaid or if we inform you of an overpaid bill that you do not dispute, you must send the overpayment within 30 calendar days (or as required by law or your Agreement) from the date of your identification or our request.